 Human beings are comprised primarily of water, and many special characteristics we have link us to aquatic mammals, perhaps carrying the memory of a time when the human species had an “aquatic interlude.”
 A three-day-old fetus is 97% water, and at eight months the fetus is 81% water.
 By the time a human has grown to adulthood, the adult body is still 50 to 70 percent water, depending on the amount of fatty tissue.

 Human beings’ natural alliance with water is best witnessed in human babies who can swim naturally and easily long before they learn to sit up or crawl.
 During their first year of life, babies will calmly and happily paddle underwater, gazing around with eyes wide open.
 When they need to breathe, they naturally paddle toward the surface of the water before taking a breath.
 Babies instinctively know not to breathe while their heads are still submerged underwater.
 They wait until they reach the surface of the water before breathing.
 It seems to be only later that humans lose these instincts and become more prone to drowning.

-For thousands of years women have been using water to ease labour and facilitate birth.
-Wherever there has been even slightly warm water, there have been women bathing in it, using it ritually, and finding great comfort in it, especially in labour.
+For thousands of years, women have been using water to ease labor and facilitate birth.
+Wherever there has been even slightly warm water, there have been women bathing in it, using it ritually, and finding great comfort in it, especially in labor.

-When a woman in labour relaxes in a warm tub, free from gravity’s pull on her body, with sensory stimulation reduced, her body is less likely to secrete stress-related hormones.
-This allows her body to produce the pain inhibitors ‘endorphins’ that complement labour.
-Noradrenaline and catecholamines, the hormones that are released during stress, actually raise the blood pressure and can inhibit or slow labour.
+When a woman in labor relaxes in a warm tub, free from gravity’s pull on her body, with sensory stimulation reduced, her body is less likely to secrete stress-related hormones.
+This allows her body to produce the pain inhibitors ‘endorphins’ that compliment labor.
+Noradrenaline and catecholamines, the hormones that are released during stress, actually raise the blood pressure and can inhibit or slow labor.